A Topic Coverage Approach to Evaluation of Topic Models: Datasets

 The third model type is a nonparametric topic model based on Pitman-Yor priors \citinl{Buntine2014}, denoted \pypmodel.
-Unlike the other models, the \pypmodel model is able to learn the number of topics hyperparameter from data.
+Unlike the other models, the \pypmodel model is able to learn the number of topics from data.
 The \pypmodel model, denoted NP-LDA in \citinl{Buntine2014}, is an extension of the nonparametric HDP topic model based on Hierachical Dirichlet Process \citinl{Teh2006}.
 The HDP model generalizes the \ldamodel model by using a probability distribution over a countably infinite collection of topics \citinl{Teh2006}.
-One such basic distribution exists at the level of the document collection and one, derived from the basic one, exists for each document.
-The generative process of the document words in essence allows for a word to either be associated with a known topic, or with a new topic sampled from the infinite topic collection shared across the documents \citinl{Teh2006}.
 The \pypmodel model generalizes the HDP model by using the more flexible Pitman-Yor process \citinl{Pitman1997} to model a distribution over the infinite set of topics.
-Nonparametric models can be implemented by restricting the number of topics to a large but finite number \citinl{Buntine2014}.
-The nonparametric models have been applied for topic discovery \citinl{kim2014computational} and it is our intuition that the added flexibility of learning the number of topics might lead to might lead to better coverage, especially coverage of the smaller topics.
+The nonparametric models have been applied for topic discovery \citinl{kim2014computational} and it is our intuition that the added flexibility of learning the number of topics might lead to better coverage, especially coverage of the smaller topics.

 The fourth topic model type, denoted \nmfmodel, utilizes non-negative matrix factorization \citinl{Lee1999, Arora2012}.
-The \nmfmodel model is simple and, in contrast to the probabilistic models, does not rely on an explicit set of assumptions about the topical structure of texts.
-The model is based on approximation of the text collection, represented as matrix of document-word weights, in terms of a product of non-negative matrices containing document-topic and topic-word weights.
+The \nmfmodel model is based on approximation of the text collection, represented as matrix of document-word weights, in terms of a product of non-negative matrices containing document-topic and topic-word weights.
 In other words, the topics are the latent factors optimized to approximate the original text matrix under the assumption of non-negativity.
-The \nmfmodel model has been successfuly used for topic discovery in several scenarios \citinl{nielsen2005, Choo2013, Greene2015, Brbic2016}, and has the potential to produce topics with quality equal to or better then the quality of \ldamodel topics \citinl{ocallaghan2015}.
+The \nmfmodel model has been successfully used for topic discovery in several scenarios \citinl{nielsen2005, Choo2013, Greene2015, Brbic2016}, and has the potential to produce topics with quality equal to or better then the quality of \ldamodel topics \citinl{ocallaghan2015}.

-Finally, we describe the set of topic model instances used in the coverage experiments and methods of their construction.
-For each of the two datasets the topic models are derived from the texts of the corresponding corpus, described in Section \ref{section:corpora}, preprocessed by performing stopword removal and word normalization.